broegaard/telemed/README-HTTPS.md

 fundamental concepts rather than a production quality focus.
 One aspect of this focus is ignoring security.

 However, the broker *can* be configured to support TLS/HTTPS connections for the HTTP based requesthandlers (URI Tunnel Client- and ServerRequestHandler).
+(No such option currently exists for the Socket based request handlers.)

+The guide briefly explains how.

 Securing server-side connection / ServerRequestHandler
 ------------------------------------------------------